morganmdx/HTML-JS-Coursework/README.md

 This web application features a slick user interface that is mobile-friendly across mobile, tablet and PC, with native in-browser IndexedDB support for database records management.

+## Demo
+Demo of what the system looks like without log-ins generated: (https://morganmdx.github.io/HTML-JS-Coursework/admin.html)

 ## Tech Stack

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)